ebuchman/blog/content/posts/hourglass.md

 In the absence of international multilateral clearing like the EPU, cross-border trade was again an Hourglass Market.
-What emerged to address it was the eurodollar system, a dark web of countless bilateral USD credit relations between international banks.
+What emerged to address it was the Eurodollar system, a dark web of countless bilateral USD credit relations between international banks.
 But this was also heavily supported by the launch of CHIPS in 1970.
-In the 1980s 75% of the 140 CHIPS members were non-US banks.
+In the 1980s, 75% of the 140 CHIPS members were non-US banks.
 And this system seemingly worked for a while until its violent collapse in 2008.
 It never recovered.

-Going further back in history, in the 1400 and 1500s, before the rise of central banks, the trust layers of different political sovereignties were bridged by a cabal of hundreds of international italian bankers who met every few months at payment fairs (in Geneva, and later Lyons) to multilaterally clear virtually all european trade credit.[^bdg] In fact it was the existence of distinct political sovereignties that created an FX market, even in this period, and enabled the international bankers to systematically profit from dealing in bills of exchange.
+Going further back in history, in the 1400 and 1500s, before the rise of central banks, the trust layers of different political sovereignties were bridged by a cabal of hundreds of international italian bankers who met every few months at payment fairs (in Geneva, and later in Lyons) to multilaterally clear virtually all european trade credit.[^bdg] In fact it was the existence of distinct political sovereignties that created an international FX market in the first place, even in this period, and enabled the international bankers to systematically profit from dealing in bills of exchange.
 Arguably, one of the major macro forces that killed the Medici for instance was the systematic imbalance in the payments graph between Flanders and Italy in the late 1400s